-Every leisure enterprise or tourism organization should put itself in the driver’s seat to help steer (bad pun intended) visitors their way.
+Every travel destination (DMO/CVB), tourism attraction and leisure activity should put itself in the driver’s seat to help steer (bad pun intended) visitors their way.
 Simply stated: put yourself on the map.
-Take the wheel to make sure your business or agency is listed, listed properly and a map marker plotted in the correct location on all the major online maps.
+Take the wheel to make sure your tourism agency or business is listed, listed properly and a map marker plotted in the correct location on all the major online maps.

 The most-utilized map service providers are: